 New Zealand Curriculum

-NZ has a national curriculum that guides what your child learns at school.
+New Zealand has a national curriculum that guides what your child learns at school.
 Your child will develop a range of values and key competencies, or capabilities, that they need to succeed in life.
 These are all woven into the teaching of learning areas, or subjects.

 The National Curriculum is the term used to refer to The New Zealand Curriculum and Te Marautanga o Aotearoa.
 These set the direction for student learning and guide schools and kura as they design and implement a curriculum that meets the needs of their students.